raacampbell/settings_handler/README.md

 1. Each time a value is accessed, it is read from disk.
 2. If a value is re-assigned, it is immediately written to disk.
 3. If the user-specific settings file does not exist, it is automatically created from the default file.
-This is useful if you are distributing software to users and want to add new features.
+This is useful if you are distributing software to others and want to add new features.
 4. If a setting exists in the default settings file and not the user file, the value in the default file is automatically read.
 If this value is modified, the modified value is written to the user settings file.